Rail transport in Malaysia: Intercity rail

 Malaysia's inter-city rail network has been a cornerstone of the nation's transportation infrastructure, connecting major cities and towns across Peninsular Malaysia.
-The primary operator of intercity rail services in Malaysia is Keretapi Tanah Melayu (KTMB), which runs the service KTM Intercity and KTM ETS services.
+The primary operator of intercity rail services in Malaysia is Keretapi Tanah Melayu (KTMB), which runs the service the KTM Intercity and KTM ETS services.
 These services provide an essential link for passengers, fostering economic growth and enhancing mobility across the country.

-KTM Intercity (Malay: KTM Antarabandar) is the service brand name for long-haul passenger trains that connect cities and major towns served by the KTMB rail network.
-The service is provided using conventional locomotive-hauled coaches and DMUs.
-Services span the length of the network, except branch-lines.
-It has also been involved in various types of collaborations, joint-promotions, and cross-promotions with all state-level tourism bodies, travel agencies and travel-related industry players in developing rail packages for group travellers.
+KTM Intercity (Malay: KTM Antarabandar) is the service brand name for long-haul passenger trains that connect cities and major towns served by the KTM rail network using conventional diesel locomotive-hauled coaches and diesel multiple units (DMUs).
+Services previously spun the entire length of the network, except branch-lines.
+Currently, the KTM Intercity serves the entirety of the KTM East Coast Line, and the portion of the KTM West Coast Line between and the Woodlands Train Checkpoint.
+The remainder of the West Coast Line is fully served by the KTM ETS service.
+KTM Intercity has also been involved in various types of collaborations, joint-promotions, and cross-promotions with all state-level tourism bodies, travel agencies and travel-related industry players in developing rail packages for group travellers.